ingkebil/development/python/README.md

 # Python

 Python is a popular and easy-to-learn interpreted programming language.
-To get a feel for the language, take a look at this [comprahensive reference][python-ref].
-With the surge in adoption of the most recent version of Python we are incouraging all new code to support [Python 3][python3] _first and foremost_.
+To get a feel for the language, take a look at this [comprehensive reference][python-ref].
+With the surge in adoption of the most recent version of Python we are encouraging all new code to support [Python 3][python3] _first and foremost_.

 ## Separate topics